 Harry Potter New York

-Sometimes there’s no wait to get in, but more often, you have to show up, scan the QR code by the door to join a virtual queue, and wait for a text letting you know to come back.
+This store was on my personal must-list.
+I have been a huge HP fan since the first book came out when I was almost 10.
+Sometimes there’s no wait to get in, but more often there is.
+You have to show up and scan the QR code by the door to join a virtual queue.
+Then you wait for a text letting you know to come back.
 Fortunately, it only took about 15 minutes after I scanned in to get our return text!

 We were not disappointed.
 Not a speck of this store resembles that of a Muggle shop.
-The elevators are designed to look like part of the Floo Network, and Dumbledore’s staircase with a Phoenix statue is featured in the very center, leading to the lower level.
+The elevators are designed to look like part of the Floo Network.
+Dumbledore’s staircase with a Phoenix statue is featured in the very center, leading to the lower level.
+Various sections feature magical creatures, fine jewelry, house memorabilia, and even glass-encased rare merchandise for sale.
+This store has some exclusive merchandise.
+I got a golden snitch wand that is gorgeous!

 Best Things to Do in NYC at Christmas with Kids

-These activities come at a premium, but if you’re planning a trip to NYC at Christmas with kids, these are honestly the kinds of things that are really worth doing.
+These activities come at a premium price.
+But these are honestly the kinds of things that are really worth doing.
+It’s all about making memories, and these will definitely make it the best Christmas ever!

 Eat Breakfast with Santa

+On the 6th floor of the giant Macy’s at 34th and Broadway is Stella 34 Trattoria, the store’s keystone restaurant.
+From the Friday after Thanksgiving through Christmas Eve, bookings are available to have breakfast with Santa here!
 If you only book one experience for your kids to meet Santa, this should be your first choice.
-This guy’s the real deal: you’ll recognize him as the very same Santa that rides in the sleigh at the end of Macy’s Thanksgiving Day Parade.
+This guy’s the real deal.
+You’ll recognize him as the very same Santa that rides in the sleigh at the end of Macy’s Thanksgiving Day Parade.

+The meal itself includes a variety of pastries, hot chocolate, eggs, pancakes, and more!
+You’ll be surrounded by elves and singing carolers before your photo opportunity.
 And let’s not forget your parting gifts!
 You’ll be sent off with cookies and candy canes as well.
 This experience is expensive, but there’s a lot of bang for your buck.
+Keep in mind that the premium for breakfast does not include access to Santaland.
+You’ll have to reserve that separately.

 Christmas-Themed Restaurants in NYC

-My family and I ate dinner at Tavern on the Green, and I personally think it’s one of the best NYC Christmas-themed restaurants you can find.
+Enjoying a fine meal in a warm restaurant full of Christmas decorations feels so cozy.
+It should absolutely be on your itinerary at least once.
+My family and I ate dinner at Tavern on the Green.
+I personally think it’s one of the best NYC Christmas-themed restaurants you can find.
 Not only are the decorations gorgeous, but the food is outstanding.

 Tavern on the Green

-This restaurant located on the southwest end of Central Park is world-famous, featured in lots of films, and known for being frequented by celebrities like Frank Sinatra, John Travolta, and Jennifer Lawrence.
+This restaurant located on the southwest end of Central Park is world-famous.
+Featured in lots of films, it’s known for being frequented by celebrities.
+Big names include Frank Sinatra, John Travolta, and Jennifer Lawrence.
+The Tavern has a long, covered outdoor entrance that’s heated.
+It leads into the dark, soothing ambiance of the restaurant.
+Garland and Christmas lights are everywhere.
+Each of the dining rooms features a uniquely themed Christmas tree.

 The cheapest thing on the adult menu is a $14 side dish.
-Our server talked me into starting with the chef’s special of the night – a French onion soup that, while delicious, cost more than either of our entrees.
+Our server talked me into starting with the chef’s special of the night.
+It was a French onion soup that, while delicious, cost more than either of our entrees.
+But oh my, were my braised beef short ribs heavenly.
+And the portions were so large we couldn’t even think about dessert.

-The most important thing about Tavern on the Green is that you are not crammed into a tiny table or given a time limit for eating, unlike other Christmas restaurants in NYC.
-A coat check is available as well.
+Yeah, my children both ordered mac and cheese.
+But at least it was white cheddar and fontina instead of Kraft.
+And they both actually loved it!
+The most important thing about Tavern on the Green is that you are not crammed into a tiny table or given a time limit for eating.
+This is unbelievably common in other Christmas restaurants in NYC.
+Tavern has a coat check available as well.

 Radio City Music Hall Christmas Spectacular

-It’s not just the Rockettes featured in the Christmas Spectacular, though they are the highlight.
-Santa is the host of the show, and several other dancers and singers perform as well, putting on one of the most amazing shows I’ve ever seen.
+If you can only see one of the Christmas shows for kids in NYC, let it be the Christmas Spectacular.
+This Rockettes Christmas show is everything I could’ve hoped for and more.
+And my kids were totally engaged for the full 90 minutes!
+It’s not just the Rockettes featured, though they are the highlight.
+Santa is the host of the show, and several other dancers and singers perform as well.
+They put on one of the most amazing shows I’ve ever seen.

-The show features a lot of the same bits every year, like the toy soldier Rockettes falling over like dominoes (which is hilarious).
-But they always incorporate something new, too, making each season’s show a unique experience.
+The show features a lot of the same bits every year, like the toy soldier Rockettes falling like dominoes.
+But they always incorporate something new, too!
+This makes each season’s show a unique experience.
 Lots of ambient extras are featured as well, such as snow and flying fairies!
+Our children loved this show more than anything else we did.
+Hugo was falling asleep before the show started.
+But he couldn’t keep his eyes off the action once it began!

 The Nutcracker at New York City Ballet

-Knowing we wouldn’t go back to the city again while my kids were young, I decided to go all-out on Balanchine’s version performed by the New York City Ballet at the David H. Koch Theater in the Lincoln Center.
+When it comes to Christmas shows in NYC for kids, The Nutcracker is ubiquitous.
+Iterations of the ballet are performed all over the city.
+They’re done in various styles and at various price points.
+I knew we probably wouldn’t go back to the city again while my kids were young.
+So I decided to go all-out on Balanchine’s version performed by the New York City Ballet!
+It’s at the David H. Koch Theater in the Lincoln Center.
 It is widely considered the best Nutcracker in town.

+I can see why!
+I wasn’t sure what my children would think of a ballet with zero dialogue.
+The entire story is conveyed solely through action and dance.
+That can be tough for little ones to grasp.
 To my delight, they both enjoyed the show!
-During the second act, my daughter kept checking her Playbill to read the description of each set of dancers because she wanted to know what to call them.
+During the second act, my daughter kept checking her Playbill.
+She read the description of each set of dancers to know what to call them.
 My son did start to get twitchy toward the end, but he still behaved very well.
+And for the record, he has ADHD!

 See a Broadway Show

-Please keep in mind that children younger than 5 years old should never be brought to a Broadway show unless you feel they are exceptionally mature and know they are able to sit still and quiet for long periods of time.
-Children under two are not permitted in Broadway theaters.
+Your first Broadway show is a rite of passage.
+At Christmas in NYC, there’s always a Christmas play at one of the theatres.
+There are also plenty of other kid-friendly choices!
+Keep in mind that children younger than 5 years old should never be brought to a Broadway show.
+The only exception is if you know they are able to sit still and quiet for long periods of time.
+Children under two are not permitted in Broadway theaters at all.

 A Christmas Carol

+Every holiday season there is a Broadway theatre putting on a performance of this classic Dickens Christmas story.
 Due to its seasonality, it is always very popular and tickets can get expensive.
-It’s also a bit spooky (remember the ghosts?), so it’s not suitable for children under 8 years old.
+It’s also a bit spooky (remember the ghosts?).
+You probably won’t want to take children under 8 years old.

 Disney & Others

-If taking your kids to a Broadway show in NYC is on your Christmas trip bucket list, there are plenty of other options to choose from!
-They might not be holiday-related, but they are sure to be memorable all the same.
+For many parents, taking your kids to a Broadway show in NYC is on your Christmas trip bucket list.
+There are plenty of options to choose from!
+They might not be holiday-related, but they are sure to be memorable.
+One of the most affordable Broadway shows for kids right now is Disney’s Aladdin.
+It’s a story your kids are almost certainly familiar with.

 Cocoa & Carols Holiday Cruise

-The tickets for the New York City Cocoa & Carols Holiday Cruise are a bit pricey, but the experience does offer a lot.
-The yacht is fully decked-out in Christmas decorations, and a live jazz band plays throughout the sailing.
+Touring NYC can be exhausting.
+Why not book a relaxing cruise and sip hot cocoa while you see landmarks from the river?
+The tickets for the New York City Cocoa & Carols Holiday Cruise are a bit pricey.
+But the experience does offer a lot.
+The yacht is fully decked-out in Christmas decorations.
+A live jazz band plays throughout the sailing.

 You’ll meet the boat at Chelsea Piers on the west end of Manhattan near 20th Street.
-Over the course of an hour and a half, you’ll cruise the Hudson River for fantastic skyline views of Battery Park and the Financial District, as well as a trip past the Statue of Liberty and Ellis Island.
+Over the course of an hour and a half, you’ll cruise the Hudson River.
+Fantastic skyline views of Battery Park and the Financial District will glide by.
+You’ll even take a trip past the Statue of Liberty and Ellis Island.
+Enjoy Christmas cookies and hot cocoa while you take in the sights.

-Touristy Things to Do with Kids in NYC at Christmas
+Touristy Things to Do with Kids in NYC

-If this is your first – or perhaps will be your only – trip to New York City, I highly recommend finding time to take your kids to various tourist spots, even if they’re not specifically Christmassy.
+This might be your first – or only – trip to New York City.
+In that case, I highly recommend finding time to take your kids to various tourist spots.
+Even if they’re not specifically Christmassy, they’re great choices.
+These are some of my favorites that my kids enjoyed too!

 American Museum of Natural History

 At Christmas time, the museum always has a uniquely designed Christmas tree on display!
 For 2022, all of the decorations were made out of origami.
+You could easily spend an entire day here.
+So if you’re only stopping by for a few hours, choose your exhibits wisely!

 Central Park Zoo

-Many of the open-air animals here thrive in the cold, making Christmas an excellent time to visit the zoo.
-My personal favorites are snow monkeys, red pandas, and sea otters.
+I visited the Central Park Zoo more than anywhere else in Manhattan while I was in college.
+The animals here are simply amazing!
+Many of the open-air animals here thrive in the cold.
+This makes Christmas an excellent time to visit the zoo.
+My personal favorites are the snow monkeys, red pandas, and sea otters.
 You’ll also see penguins, grizzly bears, and snow leopards!

 Central Park Carousel

-This historic landmark is not a far walk from the zoo and is open even in the winter from 11AM to 5PM.
+This historic landmark is not a far walk from the zoo.
+It’ss open even in the winter from 11AM to 5PM.
 Dress warm, because the Central Park Carousel is fast enough to catch a good breeze!
+Tickets are $4 per person and cash only.
+There are stationary seats as well as hand-carved galloping horses.
+Just outside the carousel, my son spotted a vendor with dozens of Russian nesting dolls.
+He’d never seen anything like them before and begged for one.
+So take some extra cash just in case!

 Top of the Rock

-There are a ton of tall buildings in New York City to go to the top of for excellent skylines.
-The Rockefeller building is far from the tallest, but it’s still one of the best.
+There are a ton of tall buildings in New York City for seeing excellent skylines.
+The Rockefeller building is far from the tallest, but it’s one of the best.
+You get three levels of access: the 67th, 69th, and 70th floors.
+The 67th has some indoor space, which my height-fearing daughter appreciated.

+There are two reasons I love Top of the Rock as my #1 choice for a top-of-building trip.
+The first is that you can get a great selfie with the Empire State Building behind you!
 The second is that the views are just perfect.
-It’s not so high that you feel like you’re looking way down at the city, but it’s high enough to have excellent views of many landmarks, including Central Park.
+It’s not so high that you feel like you’re looking way down at the city.
+But it’s high enough to have excellent views of many landmarks, including Central Park.

 RiseNY

-Several people are strapped into a suspended hydraulic bench that swings around to a giant screen, where you experience a simulated flight over and through all the best attractions of New York City!
+The ride itself is similar to Soarin’ at Disney parks if you’ve ever ridden it.
+But it is on a smaller scale.
+Several people are strapped into a suspended hydraulic bench that swings around to a giant screen.
+There, you experience a simulated flight over and through all the best attractions of New York City!
+The simulation is specifically updated for the holiday season, too.
+It features the Radio City Christmas Spectacular and the New Year’s Eve ball drop.

 Empire State Building

-The Empire State Building is the most famous building in America, and when it was built, it was the tallest building in the world.
+Do you need to go to the top of more than one building?
+No, of course not.
+But I highly recommend doing at least two to see different vantage points!
+The Empire State Building is the most famous building in America.
+When it was built, it was the tallest building in the world.
 That’s not the case anymore, but that doesn’t make it any less impressive.

+Kids particularly enjoy the theater screen playing clips.
+They’re all from movies the Empire State Building has been featured in.
+There’s also a really cool King Kong photo opportunity!
 Personally, I don’t think there’s a need to go all the way to the 102nd floor.
-Sure, it’s less crowded than the 86th floor, but you don’t need that high of a view to be able to see everything!
+Sure, it’s less crowded than the 86th floor.
+But you don’t need that high of a view to be able to see everything!

 9/11 Memorial & Museum

-Head to the two memorial pools at the nearby site of the twin towers after you’ve gone through the museum.
-The names engraved on the perimeters bring up a lot of emotion, but the area is very peaceful and unusually quiet for the city.
+At Christmas time in particular, it’s an impactful way to teach your children gratitude.
+After the museum, head to the two memorial pools at the nearby site of the twin towers.
+The names engraved on the perimeters bring up a lot of emotion.
+But the area is very peaceful and unusually quiet for the city.

 Statue of Liberty

-We took the Statue City Cruises boat to Liberty Island and walked around to the front of the statue.
-Frankly, my kids seemed unimpressed.
-To be fair, she is a lot smaller than you’d expect her to look up close.
+This is the landmark tourists think of first when New York trip planning.
+No other statue represents what America means to the world quite so well!
+We took the Statue City Cruises boat to Liberty Island.
+When we walked around to the front of the statue, my kids seemed unimpressed.
+To be fair, Lady Liberty is a lot smaller than you’d expect up close.

 How to Spend Christmas Eve with Kids in New York